UQ-RCC/hpc-docs/guides/Basics-RDM.md

 Note:<br>
 <br>
-All Institute users can access their RDM Q allocations via the Institute Gateway #1 once it has been set up.
+All Institute users now access their RDM Q storage allocations via the Institute Gateway #1.

-## Requesting your RDM Q storage allocation be mounted on an Institutes endpoint
+## Requesting your RDM Q storage allocation be mounted on an Institutes Gateway

-Owners of RDM Q storage allocations should email *rcc-support@uq.edu.au* to request it be mounted. </br>
+The _owner_ of RDM Q storage allocations should email *rcc-support@uq.edu.au* to request that it be mounted. </br>
 Please provide details of the collection and confirm that you are the owner.</br>

-New requests to mount RDM Q storage allocations onto Institute Gateway #2 are being mounted to Institute Gateway #1.

 ## Accessing RDM from Bunya HPC